Image represents How to Optimize for Voice Search

 Solution:

-• Ensure your Google My Business listing is complete and accurate.
+• Your Google My Business profile needs to have complete and correct information.

 Create Content that Answers Questions